 Guido Reni’s portrait of Beatrice Cenci retains pride of place at the Galleria Nazionale d’Arte Antica in Palazzo Barberini, just off Piazza Barberini in Rome.
 It is a beautiful painting, but the old story that it was completed by Reni on the eve of Beatrice’s execution has since been discredited by art historians; it now hangs with the slightly more neutral title Portrait of a Young Woman in a Turban and a tentative attribution to Reni’s fellow Bolognese artist Ginevra Cantofoli.
 In the same gallery you can see Caravaggio’s gory masterpiece Judith Beheading Holofernes, a painting reputedly composed after Caravaggio witnessed the decapitation of Beatrice first hand, standing among the crowds at her execution on September 11, 1599.
 Everything about Beatrice Cenci has since become shrouded in mystery and romance, including the origins of these two paintings, the bare facts of the case long superseded by legend.

 This legend was, in fact, a violent Roman family tragedy that would have suited the darker Jacobean stages of England.
 Rome in the sixteenth century was a city rebuilt by great noble dynasties like the Colonna, the della Rovere, the Farnese and the Borghese — the Barberini came later — names immortalised in their churches and castles, streets and piazzas, art commissions and crimes.
 The Cenci were among the most dangerous and volatile of these families and their story would be defined, in the Roman style, by extravagance, violence, ambition and tragedy.
 Even by the standards of his ancestors, Francesco Cenci stood out for his depravity and corruption.
 The physical and psychological cruelty he inflicted on his own family was relentless and extreme, and he was rumoured to have raped Beatrice, his only daughter.
 This violation would drive her to murder, she claimed, enlisting her brothers, mother-in-law and two vassals in a conspiracy for which she would be tried and executed.
-This is where the legend began: by killing her evil father and not yielding to her papal tormentors she became an icon of resistance for the people of Rome, a symbolic challenge to the depravity of the Roman aristocracy and the corruption of papal rule.
-Later, this local populist legend — or, more specifically, the lovely ‘Reni portrait’ — fed a Romantic infatuation that would inspire Shelley, Stendhal and Słowacki to produce minor works based on her story, exporting her name outside Italy and keeping the memory alive.
+This is where the legend began: by killing her hated father and not yielding to her papal tormentors she became an icon of resistance for the people of Rome, a symbolic challenge to the depravity of the Roman aristocracy and the corruption of the papacy.
+Later, this local populist legend — or, more specifically, the lovely ‘Reni portrait’ — fed a Romantic infatuation that would inspire Shelley, Stendhal and Słowacki to produce minor works based on her story, exporting her name outside Italy and keeping her memory alive.

 So this is Fulci’s world, alright – a domain of power, corruption and violence.
-The physicality of Fulci’s cinema finds its expression here in the humid, clammy, claustrophobic atmosphere of sixteenth century Rome in summer, sweat pouring onto ruffs and bodices, but also in the physical torment the characters are put through.
-Olimpio is stretched on the rack and branded with scolding irons in excruciating detail.
-In real life, Francesco’s head was almost completely severed, but in his film Fulci initiates the first in a long line of iconic eye stabbings; at the end of the struggle Francesco lies prostrate and disfigured, like a victim of one of Fulci’s 1980s zombies.
+The physicality of Fulci’s cinema finds its expression here in the humid and claustrophobic atmosphere of sixteenth century Rome in summertime, but also through the sheer physical torment he inflicted on his principal characters.
+Olimpio is stretched on a rack and branded with scolding irons in excruciating detail.
+In real life, Francesco’s head was almost completely severed, but here Fulci initiates the first in a long line of iconic eye stabbings; at the end of the struggle Francesco lies prostrate and disfigured, like a victim of one of Fulci’s 1980s zombies.
 If there is any other work related to the story of Beatrice other than The Cenci that comes close to Fulci’s approach here it is Caravaggio’s painting: the explicit, gory detail of Holofornes’ decapitation and Judith’s contorted pose and look of fascinated repulsion is like a blueprint for the Fulci style, a harbinger of the eerily disembodied, graphic massacres to come.
-In Beatrice Cenci the connection between shock effects and moral polemic still exists: Fulci’s outrage had not yet hollowed out and the film pulses with anger and passion, however cold, hard and ruthless the execution.
+In Beatrice Cenci the connection between shock effects and moral polemic still exists: Fulci’s outrage had not yet hollowed out, and the film still pulses with anger and passion.
 The cynicism, at this stage, was political, not misanthropic.
 Fulci could already depict human cruelty with an explicit fury, but this was borne of a basic humanism; the overt sympathy for victims and the fact that his most prominent martyrs are women would set these early films apart from the bleak, pitiless worlds of Contraband and The New York Ripper.
 Susan Sontag’s description of Artaud as “a connoisseur of despair and moral struggle” could also describe the Fulci of Beatrice Cenci – sensitive to the brutality and cruelty of life, but committed to redemption and justice.
 There is not necessarily any hope here, but there is still a moral force.

 Sontag would characterise Artaud’s body of work as “a broken, self-mutilated corpus, a vast collection of fragments,” and this was the same for Fulci.
 His “vision”, such as it was, did not appear fully formed like Dario Argento or reveal itself methodically like Michelangelo Antonioni.
 Instead, it was achieved in fragments, across decades and genres, in films often distorted by producers or mutilated by censors.
 His best work shared a distinct sensibility with Artaud, defined by extravagant sensory violence, a brutal shock aesthetic and a rejection of logic and narrative — the Fulci sublime.
 There was nothing accidental about any of this and, after all, Artaud was a great influence on him, a fact that was as visible in Beatrice Cenci as it was in more violent and abstract works like City of the Living Dead and The Beyond.
-If the best book on Fulci remains Stephen Thrower’s masterpiece Beyond Terror, then one of the most useful companion pieces is Sontag’s Artaud essay, because the frustrations, obsessions and themes she identified in his scattered corpus all had close overlaps with Fulci’s own work.
+If the best book on Fulci remains Stephen Thrower’s masterpiece Beyond Terror, then one of the most useful companion pieces is Sontag’s Artaud essay, because the frustrations, obsessions and themes she identified in his scattered corpus all have close overlaps with Fulci’s own work.
 This was not a question of adaptation or appropriation or imitation, but of sensibility and technique.
 To a great degree he was able to realise on screen what Artaud failed to do on stage, and Beatrice Cenci was a good example of this: it contained all of the physical violence, psychological horror, corrosive cynicism and moral force of the popular Roman legend but delivered it in an immaculately rendered and dramatically rich period drama.
-Later, Fulci would present the Theatre of Cruelty in an infamous run of horror movies and Beatrice Cenci pointed towards this future, but then he would never do anything quite like it ever again.
+Later Fulci would present the Theatre of Cruelty in an infamous run of horror movies: Beatrice Cenci pointed towards this future, but he would never do anything quite like it ever again.